 Artificial OR artificielle intelligence.
 Anonymous - The Singularity Project 2013 - (Project Mayhem Has Begun) Aiimg3.jpg (Image JPEG, 465x525 pixels) Expert system.
 An expert system is divided into two sub-systems: the inference engine and the knowledge base.

-Peter Szolovits MIT Lab for Computer Science This paper appeared as R. Davis, H. History of artificial intelligence.
+Peter Szolovits MIT Lab for Computer Science This paper appeared as R. Davis, H. Shrobe, and P. Abstract Although knowledge representation is one of the central and in some ways most familiar concepts in AI, the most fundamental question about it--What is it?
+IntroductionTerminology and PerspectiveWhat is a Knowledge Representation?
+Introduction What is a knowledge representation?
+A knowledge representation (KR) is most fundamentally a surrogate, a substitute for the thing itself, used to enable an entity to determine consequences by thinking rather than acting, i.e., by reasoning about the world rather than taking action in it.
+Understanding the roles and acknowledging their diversity has several useful consequences.
+History of artificial intelligence.
 The history of artificial intelligence (AI) began in antiquity, with myths, stories and rumors of artificial beings endowed with intelligence or consciousness by master craftsmen; as Pamela McCorduck writes, AI began with "an ancient wish to forge the gods.

+If you don’t intend to complete the course, we recommend the "Access course materials" option, which is best for casual learners.
+Great!
+That’s ok!
 Free Online Artificial Intelligence Books.
 Artificial Intelligence.
 Defining Artificial Intelligence The phrase “Artificial Intelligence” was first coined by John McCarthy four decades ago.
 One representative definition is pivoted around comparing intelligent machines with human beings.
-Another definition is concerned with the performance of machines which historically have been judged to lie within the domain of intelligence.